-When netizens write about China, the word, “China” is often picked up by sophisticated internet filters that look for sensitive words, also known as sensitive porcelain, and screen for political content.
-Because porcelain is often referred to as “china,” the name of this township is used to get around internet censorship and keep talking about the country.
+When netizens write about China, the word "China" (Zhōngguó 中国) is often picked up by sophisticated Internet filters that look for sensitive words, also known as sensitive porcelain, and screen for political content.
+Since in English porcelain is also called "china," Jingde's name is used to get around internet censorship and keep talking about the country.

-For example, this innocuous sounding exchange has two entirely different meanings.
+This innocuous sounding exchange has two entirely different meanings: